 With the amount of high-profile data breaches, it’s understandable why security is a top concern among both business owners and customers.

-Mobile payments are secure for the most, thanks to tokenization and biometrics, it’s been found almost half of all mobile payments are not secure.
+Mobile payments are secure for the most, thanks to tokenization and biometrics, it’s been found almost half of all of them are not secure.

 Outdated Technology and Infrastructure

-This may not be that big of an issue in developed countries, but for developing markets this is a challenge for small business owners.
+This may not be that big of an issue in developed countries.
+However, for developing markets this is a challenge for small business owners.

-Since there is a variety of different mobile devices and operating systems, like Android and iOS, and thousands of networks, a one-size fits all payment solution isn’t always available.
+Since there are many mobile devices and operating systems, a one-size fits all payment solution isn’t always available.

 While mobile payments share similar qualities, there are slight differences.
-For example, Apple Pay employs a Secure Element (SE) to protect sensitive information, while Android Pay relies on Host Card Emulation (HCE).
+For example, Apple Pay employs a Secure Element (SE) to protect sensitive information.
+Android Pay , on the other hand, relies on Host Card Emulation (HCE).

 User Adoption is Slow

-Despite the fact the customers prefer to use credit or debit cards, most choose to stay in their comfort zones when it comes to making a payments.
-So, even though mobile payments are tied to a credit card, customers are more comfortable in swiping or inserting their cards in a terminal instead of waving their phone over a terminal.
+Despite the fact the customers prefer to use credit or debit cards, most choose to stay comfortable when making payments.
+So, even though it’s the same, customers are more comfortable inserting cards rather than waving their phone over it.

 Difficult to Read Terms and Conditions

-Like any other agreement you would sign, business owners must first read and understand the terms and conditions presented by the mobile payment processor.
+Like any other agreement you would sign, business owners must first read and understand the terms and conditions.

 For example, processors like Square, will charge a 2.75 percent swipe fee for transactions.
 However, they’ll charge 3.5 percent plus $0.15 for each manually entered transaction.
 If you don’t read the fine print, mainly when it comes to processing fees, you’ll notice an unwelcome surprise when open your invoice at the end of the month.